 If each node in the neighborhood has the same information as each other, the distributed spectrum allocations should be identical.
 In multi-hop scenarios, it is common that neighbors have different neighborhood, thus the distributed spectrum allocations are probably different.
 If the total spectrum allocation does not exceed the channel limit, the distributed algorithm can be acceptable even though some fairness is sacrificed.
-However, spectrum allocation conflicts usually exist since each node senses different neighborhood in multi-hop scenarios.
+However, spectrum allocation conflicts usually exist with the asymmetric neighborhood.
 The proposed scheme uses a feedback mechanism to regulate the neighboring nodes' traffic rate from over-injection.